This post was updated in April 2019.

-It makes sense that regular meals and snacks be scheduled every 3 to 4 hours to offer up the fuel (calories and nutrients) the brain needs to function well.
+It makes sense that regular meals and snacks be scheduled to offer up the fuel (calories and nutrients) the brain needs to function well.

 That’s why I always advise a structure to feeding kids with ADHD.
 Meal and snack times should be regular and predictable.

-For the underweight or low body weight child with ADHD, I recommend 3 meals and 3 snacks, so there are 6 opportunities to eat during the day.
+For the underweight or low body weight child with ADHD, I recommend more frequent meals and snacks during the day.

 Even if your child will only drink a fruit-based smoothie or a cheese stick and crackers, their behavior, focus and general feeling of energy and positivity will benefit from small feedings throughout the day.

 Feeding your child with ADHD can be difficult, and a struggle.
 There may be behaviors, eating habits, and other challenges you have to navigate on a daily basis.

 Remember to always try to keep food and feeding a positive encounter, without pressure or negative emotions.
 Change is good, but keep it slow and gradual!

 The ADHD Diet for Kids, a program I developed for parents like you to learn the ins and outs of nutritional management in the child with ADHD, is a game changer.

 In this research-based, practical course, I take you through the essential food and nutrients to help your child function at his or her best.

 I also coach you on how to feed better so you get the best from your child’s eating and behavior at the table.
 Last, we troubleshoot issues and challenges, from sleep problems to picky eating, so you can get a handle on them.